AppleHolic/source_separation/README.md

 - Synthesize
   - Be careful the differences sample rate between general case and singing voice case!
   - If you run more than one, it can help to get better result.
-    - Sapmles of singing voice separation are ran twice.
+    - Sapmles (voice bank, dsd) are ran twice.

 Single sample